Tsunami014/3D-Map/README.md

 # ASE Assessment 1
 ## Overview
-This project aims to provide users with an overview of a city (one use case being finding a city they would like to live in) through displaying a 3D map of the city in addition to the price of housing and the amount of money the government has.
+This project aims to provide users with an overview of a city, specifically for finding where in a city they would like to live.
+The program will accomplish this through displaying desirable factors of a city of the users choosing; including elevation, roads, greenery, water features and points of interest, in addition to the price of an apartment and the amount of money the government has.
+These desirable factors will help users decide how suited to the city they will be, in addition to how much they want to live there.
+This could be a new feature for a real estate website or software.
 ## Features
- - Displays a 3D map of the chosen location
+ - Displays a 3D map of the chosen location, with information such as greenery, roads, POIs, water features, etc.
+    - You can move around in the 3D environment with the keyboard
  - Displays government money and housing prices
 ## How to install
 Ensure you have a version of python3 and it has pip, then run `pip install requirements.txt`.